Originally Published in March 2018

 Knowing when to replace your water heater can actually reduce your energy bill, saving you money in the long run.
 Conventional water heaters only have a life expectancy of 10 to 15 years, while tankless water heaters last for around 20 years.
 Also, water minerals interact with the steel with which water heater tanks are made.
 If your unit has met its life span and you’re having problems or paying higher energy bills, it’s time to replace it.

-Do want to learn more about fixing or installing a new water heater?
-You can check out HRI Plumbings’ water heater repair and replacement services, or call (217) 334-4545.
+Do you want to learn more about fixing or installing a new water heater?
+You can check out HRI Plumbings’ water heater repair and replacement services, or call us today.